egorserdyuk/telegram-bot-api-arms/README.md

 ## Start with persistent storage

-Server working directory is `/var/lib/telegram-bot-api` so if you want to persist the server data you can mount this folder as volume:
+Server working directory is `/var/lib/telegram-bot-api-arms` so if you want to persist the server data you can mount this folder as volume:

-`-v telegram-bot-api-data:/etc/telegram/bot/api`
+`-v telegram-bot-api-arms-data:/etc/telegram/bot/api`

-Note that all files in this directory will be owned by user `telegram-bot-api` and group `telegram-bot-api` (uid: `101`, gid: `101`, compatible with [nginx](https://hub.docker.com/_/nginx) image)
+Note that all files in this directory will be owned by user `telegram-bot-api-arms` and group `telegram-bot-api-arms` (uid: `101`, gid: `101`, compatible with [nginx](https://hub.docker.com/_/nginx) image)

 ## Usage via docker stack deploy or docker-compose